asrtests.object.Fits a new random model using asreml by removing oldterms

 part of the model.

-that controls both the occurrence and the type
+A character that controls both the occurrence and the type

 of likelihood for information criterion in the test.summary

-of the new asrtests.object
+of the new asrtests.object.
+If none, none are

-, then the AIC and BIC based
+included.
+Otherwise, if REML, then the AIC and BIC based

-on the Restricted Maximum Likelihood are included; if full
+on the Restricted Maximum Likelihood are included; if full,

 then the AIC and BIC based on the full likelihood, evaluated